VUEngine/VUEngine-Plugins/cameras/PlatformerCamera/readme.md

-Implements a common platformer camera that follows an entity.
+Implements a common platformer camera that follows an actor.

 ## Usage

 To setup to your needs, call:

 	PlatformerCameraMovementManager::configure(
-		uint32 focusEntityInGameType,
+		uint32 focusActorInGameType,
-		uint32 focusEntityLayer,
+		uint32 focusActorLayer,
 		uint32 cameraTriggerLayer,
 		PixelSize boundingBoxSize,
 		Vector3D boundingBoxDisplacement